FN CAL

-The CAL (Carabine Automatique Légère, Light Automatic Rifle) was a Belgian weapon manufactured by Fabrique Nationale.
+The CAL (Carabine Automatique Légère, Light Automatic Carbine) is a Belgian assault rifle that was manufactured by Fabrique Nationale.
 It was the first 5.56 mm rifle produced by the Fabrique Nationale.
 It resembled the company's highly successful FN FAL, but was an original design.
 Unlike the FAL, it was a market failure, although its development led to the more successful FN FNC.

 Design details

 Prior to the development of the CAL, FN had already constructed a scaled-down FAL prototype before shelving the idea as unmarketable.
 Noting the growing sales success of the cheaper and simpler HK G3 rifle, FN decided that for any future rifle to be competitive in the marketplace, it would need to use fewer expensive precision-machined parts.
 These would be replaced by less expensive castings and stampings where possible.
 While the construction of the new CAL reflected these design principles, it was still relatively expensive and complex, and met with no significant sales.
 It was eventually dropped for the even less expensive FN FNC.
 A small number of FN CALs were sold to the civilian market in the US.